FlashGet Kids FlashGet Kids

 • Alerts: Can notify parents of various events, such as when a child tries to install a new app or is accessing potentially sensitive content.
 This allows for proactive intervention and discussion about digital choices.

 • App blocker: Enables parents to restrict or block specific apps, including addictive games, when necessary.
-You can also set limits for certain apps, ensuring that even on a “gaming day,” one particular game doesn’t consume all the time.
+You can also set limits for specific apps, ensuring that even on a “gaming day,” no single game consumes all your time.

 • Usage reports: Provides detailed insights into which apps and games are being used.
 This data is critical for informed parenting, helping you see when to adjust limits to better align with a balanced routine.